-$138 – we accept cash, cheque and Interac only.
+$138 – we accept Cash, Cheque, Interac, Visa and Mastercard.

-You must be at least 18 years of age.
-Applicants who are 16 or 17 years of age are required to submit a completed Consent of Parent or Guardian to Marriage form signed by both parents (or legal guardian) when making application for a marriage licence.
-The Consent of Parent or Guardian to Marriage form is available at the Aurora Town Hall
+You must be at least 16 years of age.
+Applicants who are under 18 years of age are required to submit a completed Consent of Parent or Guardian to Marriage form signed by both parents (or legal guardian) when making application for a marriage licence.
+The Consent of Parent or Guardian to Marriage form is available through Service Ontario.

 Original Identification for both applicants is required.
-Two pieces of identification must be shown for each party confirming name, birth date and signature.
+Two pieces of Government Issued identification must be shown for each party confirming name, birth date and signature and one piece MUST be photo identification.

 The first piece of identification must be one of the following: